-The South Downs way Signage will have been directing you straight ahead so far.
+The South Downs way signage will have been directing you straight ahead so far.
 Well, you will know when it’s time to leave the trail when the signage directs you down a small trail to the right.
-It is here where you continue the walk straight ahead (not right), which will take you towards Lewes.
+It is here where you continue the walk straight ahead through a gate (not right), which will take you towards Lewes.

 I came here on another day to continue my SDW walk and took that right turn to walk to Southease.
 It ended up being one of my favourite walks ever, so I highly recommend it.